 Swiss Army Knife or Multi-tools

-Carry a multi-tools like Swiss Army knife and you will never be helpless again.
-This gadget is versatile and can be useful in many situations.
+Carry a multi-tools like a Swiss Army knife and you will never be helpless again.
+This best multi-tools for backpacking is versatile and can be useful in many situations.

 The summer brings a lot of sunshine but also a lot of insects with it.
 That’s why you need to carry an insect repellent with you.